ksator/junos_monitoring_with_a_TIG_stack/README.md

 It supports InfluxDB and other backends.
 It runs as a web application.
 It is written in GO.

+# About a TIG stack

+A TIG stack uses:
+- Telegraf to collect data and to write the collected data in Influxdb
+- Influxdb to store the data collected
+- Grafana to visualize the data stored in Influxdb

 # Looking for more information about Junos monitoring with telegraf and influxdb